Last Update: December 2022

 The Warorot Market is also more and more geared towards tourists, but still attracts a large local crowd.
 Food options here are definitely true to their culinary heritage, I do recommend.
-For street food, Chang Puak Market is your best bet.
+For street food, Chang Pueak Market is your best bet.
 Low priced and truly authentic Thai cooking.

 Transportation to and from Chiang Mai is abundant and efficient.
 Other than with your own vehicle, Chiang Mai can be reached by air, train and bus.

 Chiang Mai has an international airport with flights to and from several countries in South East Asia.
 However, most visitors that arrive by air fly in from Bangkok or one of the other domestic Thai airports.
 Bangkok-Chiang Mai and vice versa is the most important route with multiple flights per day and tickets as low as THB1000.

 To travel by train in Thailand can be very convenient and certainly makes for a great experience.
 The Chiang Mai railway is well connected to Bangkok and further down the South all the way to Kuala Lumpur in Malaysia and even Singapore.